quick007YT/quick007YT/random/wynn/guild quests suggestion.md

 #### Community Goals

 Bassiclly another section in `/gu manage`, this would allow you to see progress on goals.
 Gaosl rotate every week, and guilds get 7 to choose from.
 You can only choose 3 "goals" to track at a time.
+Example goals could be `Gain 5 levels as a guild`, `Complete 3 raids with 2 or more guild mates`, or `Earn 10,000 emeralds from your terretories`. (these are just basic ideas, don't judje suggestion based of these examples).

+Goals would also be based of guild level to make it fair, as well as all needing to require multiple people working together to get a reward.